A 2D stochastic fluid-structure interaction problem in compliant arteries with non-zero longitudinal displacement: Introduction

+There has been a lot of work done in the field of deterministic FSI in the past two decades (see e.g. \cite{CDEG, G08,KT12, MC13, GH16} and the references therein).
+However, even though there is evidence pointing to the need for studying their stochastic perturbations \cite{StochasticHeartFSI}, the mathematical theory of stochastic FSI or, more generally, of stochastic PDEs on randomly moving domains is undeveloped.
+Moreover, in most of the deterministic FSI literature, the structure is allowed to be displaced only in the radial direction.
+To the best of our knowledge only \cite{MCG20} and \cite{KSS23} have studied the existence of weak solutions in the more general, unrestricted structure displacement case and, this present work is the {\bf first existence result} involving unrestricted structure displacement for a {\bf stochastic} moving boundary problem.

-The main new component of the present work is the treatment of the geometric nonlinearity associated with the stochastic fluid domain motion.
-The main mathematical issues are related to the following: (1) the fluid domain boundary is a random variable, not known a priori, (2) the fluid domain can possibly degenerate in a random fashion and (3) the incompressibility condition give rise to the difficulties in the construction of appropriate test functions on stochastic moving domains.
+The coupled problem is discretized in time and split into a structure and a fluid subproblem using a Lie operator splitting scheme.
+The mathematical issues that we come across while building the splitting scheme are related to the following: (1) the fluid domain boundary is a random variable, not known a priori and can possibly degenerate in a random fashion and, (2) the incompressibility condition and the kinematic coupling conditions require the test functions to be random.
+The first issue here is handled by introducing an appropriate cut-off function whereas the second issue is handled via a penalization method.

+We use the Arbitrary Lagrangian Eulerian (ALE) mapping approach to transform the fluid equations from the time-dependent domain to a fixed domain.
+The use of the ALE mappings and the analysis that follows is valid if there is no loss of injectivity of the ALE transformation.
 While similar issues arise in the deterministic case as well, their resolution in the stochastic case is markably different.
-The use of the ALE mappings and the analysis that follows is valid for as long as there is no loss of injectivity of the Jacobian of the ALE transformation.
-Handling this injectivity condition in the stochastic case requires a delicate approach, which in this manuscript is done using a cut-off function and a stopping time argument.
+We can not use the ALE maps introduced in \cite{MCG20} since they would further enforce the dependence of the test functions on the domain configurations.
+Unlike the incompressibility, we can not penalize the boundary behavior of the fluid and structure velocities either since we rely on obtaining partial regularity for the structure velocity, as the trace of the fluid velocity on the interface, from the fluid viscous dissipation.
+This is required to obtain convergence of the structure velocity in strong topology to pass to the limit in the weak formulation, in particular in the stochastic integral.
+Moreover, handling injectivity of the ALE maps in the stochastic case requires a different approach, which in this manuscript is done using a cut-off function and a stopping time argument.
 The cut-off function artificially provides a {\it deterministic} lower bound on the Jacobian of the ALE maps and a {\it deterministic} upper bound on the $H^s$-norm (large enough $s<2$) of the structure displacement.
+Using this cut-off function, artificial structure displacement variables are introduced in a way that still provides us with a stable scheme.
+A stopping time argument is then developed to show that this cut-off function does not ``kick in'' until some stopping time which is strictly positive almost surely.